annabuyevich/mindful/CONTRIBUTING.md

 ## Testing
 ## Development environment details
 The frontend is in angular.js, and the backend is in flask.
-## How to submit changes: Please submit a pull request to have your contributions merged with master
+## How to submit changes:
+Please submit a pull request to have your contributions merged with master

 ## How to report a bug:
 * Templates:
-  * Please include hoe the error occurred, relevant files, and debugging outputs
+  * Please include how the error occurred, relevant files, and debugging outputs
 * First bugs for Contributors
   *